hal3/cl1f19umd/README.md

 - P4: Prototype/baseline implementation and initial results (5%)
 - P5: Final write-up and presentation (15%)

-Each team will be assigned one of the TAs with whom you should meet once before 12 Nov (the due date for P3).
+Each team will be assigned one of the TAs with whom you should meet once before Thanksgiving break.
 You should also meet with Hal once before Thanksgiving break.
-We will create a signup sheet early on in the semester; use your own judgment for when would be most useful for *you* to meet with us.
+We will create a signup sheet; use your own judgment for when would be most useful for *you* to meet with us.

 Please see [the course project pages](project/README.md) for more details!